TCU vs. Arizona State Predictions & Picks - NCAA Tournament First Round

 TCU vs. Arizona State Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's game features the TCU Horned Frogs (21-12) and the Arizona State Sun Devils (23-12) squaring off at Ball Arena in what should be a competitive matchup, with a projected 71-70 win for TCU according to our computer prediction.
-Game time is at 10:05 PM ET on March 17.
+Friday's game at Ball Arena has the TCU Horned Frogs (21-12) squaring off against the Arizona State Sun Devils (23-12) at 10:05 PM ET (on March 17).
+Our computer prediction projects a narrow 71-70 victory for TCU, so it should be a competitive matchup.

 According to our computer prediction, Arizona State projects to cover the 5.5-point spread in its matchup against TCU.
-The over/under has been set at 141.5, and the two teams are projected to go under that total.
+The over/under is currently listed at 142.5, and the two sides are projected to fall short of that total.

 TCU vs. Arizona State Game Info & Odds